Bachelor of Science in Computer Science

-- Be successful in their careers as Computer Scientists in business, industry, and/or for their advanced studies.
+- Be successful in their careers as computer scientists in business, industry, or for advanced studies in the discipline.

-- Be able to apply fundamental principles and practices of computing for design, development, and management of software systems.
+- Apply fundamental principles and practices of computer science for design, development, and management of software systems.

-- Serve as role models of ethical and responsible behavior as well as foster teamwork and cooperation in their professions and society.
+- Serve as role models of ethical and responsible behavior and foster teamwork and cooperation in their profession and their communities.

-- Engage in life-long learning endeavor of embracing latest practices, methods, and technologies in their careers.
+- Engage in life-long learning, embracing the latest practices, methods, and technologies in their careers.

 The program has measurable program results that enable students, by the time of graduation, to:

 - Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions.

 - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline.

 - Communicate effectively in a variety of professional contexts.

 - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.